microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 | **Member** | **Description**                                                            |
 |------------|----------------------------------------------------------------------------|
-| CorrelationId | Gets the correlation ID associated with the zoom factor change, previously returned by ZoomTo, ZoomBy or AddZoomVelocity.<br/><br/>Used by the ZooomCompleted event which is raised when the zoom factor changes caused by a ZoomTo, ZoomBy or AddZoomVelocity method call completed.
+| CorrelationId | Gets the correlation ID associated with the zoom factor change, previously returned by ZoomTo, ZoomBy or AddZoomVelocity.

+<br/>Used by the ZooomCompleted event which is raised when the zoom factor changes caused by a ZoomTo, ZoomBy or AddZoomVelocity method call completed.

 ## ScrollingBringingIntoViewEventArgs class

+Used by the BringingIntoView event which is raised when the `ScrollView` is about to participate in a bring-into-view request triggered by a FrameworkElement.RequestBringIntoView event.
+It allows customization of that participation.

+Setting the SnapPointsMode property to ScrollngSnapPointsMode.Default causes the participating `ScrollView` to land on a mandatory snap point, if present.

 ### ScrollingBringingIntoViewEventArgs.Cancel

 Gets or sets a value indicating whether the participation must be cancelled or not.

-Used by the BringingIntoView event which is raised when the `ScrollView` is about to participate in a bring-into-view request triggered by a FrameworkElement.RequestBringIntoView event.

-Setting the SnapPointsMode property to ScrollngSnapPointsMode.Default causes the participating `ScrollViewer` to land on a mandatory snap point, if present.

-Allows customization of that participation.
+The BringingIntoView event handler can set the Cancel property to True to skip the participation of the `ScrollView` that raises the event.
+The request will still be processed potentially by parent ScrollViewer/ScrollView controls.
+Only the one participation that was about to start is cancelled.

+For example, the Cancel property can be set to True for a nested `ScrollView` that already has the target element partially in view, to prevent it from moving beyond that.
+Any outer `ScrollView` will still attempt to scroll the target element into its own view.

+On the other hand, setting BringIntoViewRequestedEventArgs.Handled to True stops the entire chain of participations.
+BringIntoViewRequestedEventArgs.Handled is typically set to True by a `ScrollViewer` or `ScrollView` control when it could not bring the target into its own viewport, not even partially.
+As a result potential parent participants do not try to bring the target into their view because it would be pointless.

 ### ScrollingBringingIntoViewEventArgs class, additional details